 - Do I have to seek approval from the RIPE NCC before entering an LIR-PARTITIONED object into the RIPE Whois Database? →

 No, this is strictly a RIPE Whois Database feature and RIPE NCC will keep no record of these LIR-PARTITIONED objects.
 Responsibility for errors and problems arising from the use of LIR-PARTITIONED remains entirely with the LIR concerned.
-In addition, LIR-PARTITIONED objects are disregarded when evaluating requests for an additional allocation.
-Only ASSIGNED "status:" objects are counted towards the 80% usage requirement.

 - Can I request reverse delegation for an LIR-PARTITIONED inetnum object? →